 There are various light-hearted scribbles on the back of the canvas of caricature-like figures and animals, which mostly seem to have no connection with the painting on the other side.
 However Mrs Gabrielle Keiller has noted that they include two figures holding what appear to be golf clubs (confirmed by the word 'GOLF' written beside them) and being observed by a grotesque head with a balloon coming from its mouth containing the words 'HA HA' - possibly an allusion to the last verse of the rhyme.

-Along with Dali's Persistence of Memory, The Elephant Celebes has become the most iconic images of Surrealism Movement.
+Along with Persistence of Memory by Salvador Dali, The Elephant Celebes has become the most iconic images of Surrealism Movement.